 Monthly Harvest Returns (MHR) provide a record of the total catch (monthly harvest) taken by each fisher (permit holder), by fishstock for each calendar month.
-If there is no catch taken in a month then a nil return is expected.
+If there is no catch taken in a month then a nil return is required.
 The forms are submitted monthly by the 15th of following month.
-This data has been collected on these forms October 2001.
-Prior to 2001 similar data (but for quota species only) is available from the QMR system.
+These data have been collected on these forms since October 2001.
+Prior to 2001 similar data (but for quota species only) are available from the QMR system.